Papers

 Introduction

-The surge in applying deep language models (LMs) to document ranking tasks has notably enhanced the Natural Language Understanding (NLU) capabilities within Information Retrieval (IR) systems.
+The surge in applying deep LLMs (LMs) to document ranking tasks has notably enhanced the Natural Language Understanding (NLU) capabilities within Information Retrieval (IR) systems.
 However, the computational demands of these models, particularly when using BERT for evaluating query-document pairs, introduce significant challenges in terms of latency and resource consumption.
 To address these issues, the paper introduces ColBERT, a novel ranking model leveraging late interaction over BERT to offer a balance between efficiency and retrieval effectiveness.

 ColBERT Model Architecture